A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing

-The bottom plot in Figure~\ref{fig:replication} illustrates the posterior distributions, conveniently obtained by multiplying the BFF by the prior distribution based on the original data since this BFF has a Savage-Dickey density ratio representation.
+The bottom plot in Figure~\ref{fig:replication} illustrates the posterior distributions, conveniently obtained by multiplying the SC by the prior distribution based on the original data since this SC has a Savage-Dickey density ratio representation.
 We can see that the $k=1$ support intervals from the top plot are given by the set of effect sizes with posterior density larger than the prior density.
-These posteriors represent a synthesis of the original and replication studies, as they lie somewhere in between the likelihood of the replication data and the prior based on the original study.
-For example, the posterior from lab 3 is centered around $0.34$ with 95\% credible interval from $0.27$ to $0.4$.
-Clearly, this interval excludes both the original ($y_{o} = 0.205$) and the replication effect estimates ($y_{r3} = 0.435$), leading to a different conclusion from the BFF, which indicates decisive evidence for the MEE at $y_{r3} = 0.435$ ($\kME = 521$).
+We can also see that for the pooled replications the SC inferences mostly align with the posterior inferences, that is, the maximum a posteriori estimate and 95\% credible interval are very close to the MEE and $k=1$ support interval.
+This is because when pooling all the replication data, the data are much more informative than the prior based on the original study and thus overturn it.
+However, when comparing the individual replications' SCs and posterior distributions we can see much larger differences.
+The SCs peak at the corresponding replication effect estimates while the posteriors peak at weighted averages of original and replication estimates.
+For example, the replication with the smallest effect has a SC with $\hat{\theta}_{\text{ME}} = -0.58$ and with $k= 1$ support interval from $-1.62$ to $0.46$, whereas the corresponding posterior has its mode at $\hat{\theta}_{\text{MAP}} = 0.09$ with $95\%$ credible interval from $-0.51$ to $0.69$.
+This apparent discrepancy reflects the fact that SCs do not synthesize the data with the prior, as opposed to the posterior analysis.
+Since in a replication study the interest is often to challenge the original study, synthesis with the original data is arguably undesirable in the analysis of replication studies.
+As such, a replication SC analysis, as presented here, can be useful because it can clearly show whether or not there are parameter values that are better supported than the prior based on the original study.